darksidelemm/pm10ahds/README.md

 * Status - Request the current status registers, which includes accumulated energy, and instantaneous voltage, power, current and powerfactor.
 * Erase - Resets all registers.
 The meter will start collecting data again after the erase occurs.

+PowerMate units have an address with a default value of 0x01.
+I don't currently support modifying this address.

 ## Pre-Requisites
 This class just requires the pyserial library, which can be installed from a package manager (e.g. `apt-get install python3-serial`), or in a virtualenv using pip: